 Everything from venue showrounds to looking at dresses in a boutique could become virtual as more and more wedding planning happens from the comfort of your own home.
 Most suppliers are conducting virtual video appointments, caterers and cake makers are delivering tasters, bridesmaids dresses can be sent to your girls’ houses for them to try on, and venues are embracing virtual tours and digital tools to help you imagine your day in the space.

-Couples will be more open to weddings on Mondays, Thursdays and Fridays as the postponed weddings from 2020 join the weddings planned for 2021.
-A Hitched survey found that more than three quarters of couples affected by lockdown are postponing their weddings and the majority are moving them to 2021.
+Be open to a Monday, Thursday or Friday wedding as the postponed nuptials from 2020 join the weddings planned for 2021 and even into 2022.
+A Hitched survey found that more than 70% of couples affected by lockdown are postponing their weddings and the majority are moving them to 2021.
 A weekday wedding increases the likelihood of your venue and whole supplier team being available, and ensures you can marry in the season you want if weekend dates are busy.

 If you’re having paper invites, add an insert card in your stationery that advises guests about what to expect at your wedding regarding face coverings, social distancing and any other measures you might implement.
 With everything set out in advance, there’s less stress ahead of the day.
-Try to add a dash of humour to your message – we adore this downloadable Bruce Forsyth print.
+Try to add a dash of humour to your message – we adore this downloadable 'Nice 2 Metres, 2 Metres Nice' Bruce Forsyth print.

 FYI, postponing doesn’t mean you can’t stop planning – here’s 17 wedmin tasks that are easy to tick off from home.